Home > New Zealand ecology > Fruit-eating birds

 Hemiphaga chathamensis

-The parea is only found in the Tuku Nature Reserve and in forest remnants on Chatham Island.
-The number of birds got as low as 40 in 1986.
-Parea made a remarkable recovery, mainly because of predator and hunting control, and by 1996 there were about 200 birds.
-Hemiphaga chathamensis is distinguished by its larger body size, shorter wings and tail, and other appearance and structural differences from Hemiphaga novaeseelandiae which is widespread throughout the mainland and other offshore islands.
+The parea is only found in the Tuku Nature Reserve and forest remnants on Chatham Island.
+The total population got as low as 40 in 1986, but has recovered, mainly because of predator and hunting control, and by 1996 there were 200 birds.
+Hemiphaga chathamensis has a larger body, shorter wings and tail, and other appearance and structural differences from H. novaeseelandiae, which is widespread on the mainland and offshore islands.
+See more

 Parea